ecmnet/MAVGCL/README.md

 - Display of basic vehicle information, like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
-- OpenStreepMap viewer of global position and raw gps data (requires internet access) with option to record path
+- OpenStreepMap viewer of global position and raw gps data with option to record path (requires internet access)

-**How to build** (OS X, other platforms may need adjustments in `build.xml`)
+**How to build on OSX** (other platforms may need adjustments in `build.xml`)

 - Clone repository
 - Goto main directory  `cd MAVGCL-MAVGAnalysis/MAVGCL`